 Madam Blå – anything but blue

 Forget iconic brands such as Royal Copenhagen, Georg Jensen, Kähler and the like.
-The one true iconic Danish brand everyone has some kind of a history with is Madam Blue – Madam Blå, and yes she is always BLUE.
+The one true iconic Danish brand is Madam Blue – Madam Blå, and yes she is always BLUE.

 By Stine Rosengren